cratos166/Quiz-India/README.md

 So what are you waiting for?
 Download India GK Quiz - Online today and start expanding your knowledge of this amazing country.
 With our app, you'll have fun while learning and become an expert on all things India in no time!
 ### ***PUBLISHED SAMPLE***
-Experience the power of Paper Wind on your own!
+Experience the power of India Quiz on your own!
 [Download now](https://play.google.com/store/apps/details?id=com.nbird.quiz_india) at Google Play Store